msvarun1711/Calculator/README.md

 # Calculator
-A simple calculator application made using HTML,CSS and JavaScript.
+A simple calculator application made using HTML, CSS and JavaScript.
 With a switching dark mode option.

 Extra features: